m-voit/concepts-of-programming-languages/study-project/paper.md

 Therefore, it's necessary to call freeze recursively on an object that should be immutable [moz08].

 But this is more like a workaround than true immutability provided by the language.
-Furthermore, it's error prone to developer mistakes and may not play nicely with libraries, that expect mutable objects.
+Furthermore, it's error prone to developer mistakes and may not play nicely with libraries expecting mutable objects.

 ```go
 TODO